Ayush17416/fraud_email_detection/README.md

 - This notebook provides a foundational analysis and prepares the data for future stages like feature extraction and machine learning.
 - No machine learning model or advanced text processing (e.g., tokenization, TF-IDF) has been applied yet.

----

-## 📬 Contact

-For suggestions or collaboration, feel free to reach out.